plone/training/mastering-plone/volto_frontpage.rst

 In this part you will:

-* Use a listing block to show featured content
+* Use a listing block to show content marked as featured
-* Add own criteria for listing block
+* Configure additional criterion for listing block

-Topics covered:

-* adding own collection criteria
-* configuring listing block

 Add Index as collection criteria
 --------------------------------

-To understand why we need a collection criteria for a dynamic frontpage in Volto and what a collection criteria is, we have to look at the listing block of Volto for a brief moment.
+To understand why we need a collection criteria for a dynamic frontpage in Volto and what a collection criterion is, we have to look at the listing block of Volto.

 .. figure:: _static/volto_frontpage.png
    :alt: Listing Block sidebar